- What Is SEO?

 This refers to all the elements of a page which you can alter to enhance and improve its ranking in Google and other search engines.

-The weird thing is most SEO’s are obsessed with building backlinks to websites, completely ignoring on page SEO opportunities in the process.
+The weird thing is most SEO’s are obsessed to an almost unhealthy level with building backlinks to websites, completely ignoring on page SEO opportunities in the process.

-What we’re about the share with you here are best practices for optimising your site to get the best possible rankings in Google…and potentially without ever creating a single link.
+What we’re about the share with you here are best practices for optimising your site to get the best possible rankings in Google…and potentially without even creating a single link.

 Once upon a time the only thing you needed to do to rank in Google was to stuff keywords into your Title, Meta Description, and Meta Keywords tag.